dbca-wa/wastd/docs/business_analysts.rst

 IT process Stranding data analysis
 ----------------------------------
-As documented at :ref:`usecase-stranding-mininsterial-inquiry`, the current implementation serves several analytical requirements:
+As documented at :ref:`usecase-stranding-ministerial-inquiry`, the current implementation serves several analytical requirements:

 * A ministerial inquiry seeks a summary of "how many, which species, where, when".